ne75/p2llvm/development/phase0/validation.md

 retains the old runtime results.
 The [step-3 audit](step3.md) is in progress: the three named helpers now use compiler-managed function boundaries, and the new register-pair support and arithmetic fixtures pass software checks.
-Current hardware correctness/timing and additional shift/negation helper work are pending.
+Current hardware correctness/timing and the negation-helper contract remain pending.
+The [shift-helper follow-up](step3-shifts.md) repairs all three zero-count paths and records 25 integration passes, 13 unit passes and the rebuilt firmware suite.
 The initial three signed-division hardware passes used a superseded implementation and are retained separately; they do not validate the latest source.
 Broader production measurements and 74 instruction fixtures are still outstanding.